 I met a traveler in Thailand with a peanut allergy who had visited countries all over the world.
 Her tip?
 She looks up the word "peanut" & "allergic/allergy" in the local language and communicates that to every waiter before ordering.
 She also has a little laminated sign with a picture of a peanut with a red "X" through it to help drive home the point.

-Download An App To Help
+Download Apps To Help

-This is a must for all vegan and vegetarian travelers.
+Happy Cow: This is a must for all vegan and vegetarian travelers.
 It can be hard to find meat-free options around when traveling, but this app compiles all the info in one spot, listing restaurants with options suitable for that kind of diet.
 The app also lists grocery stores, food trucks, and health stores to help make sure you can find what you need while traveling.

 Some Things To Pack